How SBA Economic Injury Disaster Loan (EIDL) Emergency Advances Work & Where Your Small Business Can Get One

 What You Can Use EIDL Proceeds For

-EIDL loan proceeds and advances can be used payroll, paid leave, leases or mortgages, or other operational costs.
+EIDL loan proceeds and advances can be used for payroll, paid leave, leases or mortgages, or other operational costs.
 You may not use the EIDL to refinance existing debt (there is another SBA program for COVID-19 debt relief).
 Also, if you apply for the PPP loan as well as an EIDL, you have to use the loan proceeds for different purposes.
 For most businesses, that would mean using the PPP to cover payroll (since at least 75% of your PPP proceeds must be used on payroll), and using the EIDL to cover non-payroll expenses.

 How To Apply For The Economic Injury Disaster Loan Grant Program

-Once the SBA starts accepting new EIDL applications again, you should be able to find the COVID-19 Economic Injury Disaster Loan Application on the SBA’s website at covid19relief.sba.gov; you may also be able to apply through your preferred SBA lender.
+You can find the COVID-19 Economic Injury Disaster Loan Application on the SBA’s website at covid19relief.sba.gov; you may also be able to apply through your preferred SBA lender.
 The application is fairly straightforward, and most business owners shouldn’t have a hard time completing it.
 It is basically a streamlined version of the normal EIDL application and should take no more than two hours to complete.

 You will, however, have to provide some basic information about yourself and your business (SSN, address, etc.), as is typical for applying for any business loan, and you’ll have to let the SBA check your credit history and tax records.